 Mitchells & Butlers (owners of All Bar One, O’Neill’s and Harvester, to name but a few) also run graduate programmes.
 These are not restricted to the management of a pub, but also include head office functions such as marketing or finance.
 The starting salary for the retail stream on the Mitchells & Butlers graduate scheme is £20,000, though it may be higher depending on skills and experience.

 Once again, a number of different entry routes are open to graduates.
 You could work as a manager for a particular part of a hotel, such as reception or a restaurant, or as a general manager overseeing all aspects of the venue.

-The InterContinental Hotel Group graduate programme has paid graduates a starting salary of around £20,000 in London and around £18,000 at other locations.
+The InterContinental Hotel Group graduate programme has paid graduates a starting salary of between around £21,000 and £23,000.
 The graduate management trainee scheme at Firmdale Hotels is similarly remunerated, at around £17,000 to £19,000 in the first year, increasing to around £20,000 to £21,000 in the second year.

 Graduates without a relevant degree or sufficient experience may want to consider taking a job as a trainee manager and working up to general manager.
-Salaries for trainee managers are lower (from £14,000 to £18,000) but have good promotional prospects.
+Salaries for trainee managers can be lower (from £14,000 to £18,000) but have good promotional prospects.